stephaneVercouillieBMID/slate/source/index.html.md

 SP provides the SSL/TLS certificate used on the JWKSet HTTPS endpoint

 ## Set a redirect URI
-SP provides the redirect URIs for each Service
+SP provides the redirect URIs for each Service to use within the OpenID Connect protocol to send back the response of the Authentication Request.

 ## Customize the user consent screen
 Before your application can use **itsme(r)** for user login, you must set up a project to obtain OIDC credentials, set a redirect URI, and customise the branding information that your users see on the **itsme(r)** user-consent screen.